outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 			- this model might group name columns so regardless which components of a name a record has, all the name fields will be retrieved together, which also partitions the data table for horizontal scaling
 		- search engine database (elasticsearch, splunk, solr): provides specialized feature of full text search over large amounts of unstructured text data, possibly from multiple sources and possibly also supporting fuzzy search where results may not be an exact match for the search string
 			- useful for searching documents like system logs
-		- time series database (influxdb, kdb+, prometheus): optimized for data entries that need to be ordered by time, useful for storing real time data streams from system monitors such as errors
+		- time series database (influxdb, kdb, prometheus): optimized for data entries that need to be ordered by time, useful for storing real time data streams from system monitors such as errors
 			- time series databases are write heavy and usually provide services for sorting streams as they come in to make sure theyre appended in the correct order, where these databases can be easily partitioned by time range
 		- as scale becomes more important, relational databases can be too expensive so parts of the system can be moved to non-relational alternatives if they dont need strong schemas and consistency guarantees